Gopesh111/Agentic-AI-LangGraph/README.md

 Standard RAG pipelines treat every user query like a document search problem.
 If you ask a standard RAG system for specific database metrics or live internet data, it will blindly search its text vectors, find nothing useful, and likely hallucinate an answer.

 To fix this, I engineered an Agentic RAG workflow with a dedicated "Router Node".
 Instead of immediately retrieving data, the graph first routes the user's prompt to an LLM bound with strict Pydantic structured outputs.
 This router acts as a traffic cop, classifying the intent and dynamically directing the flow to either a Vector Database (for unstructured docs), a SQL tool (for structured numbers), or a Web Search API (for real-time info).
 Giving the AI the ability to choose its tools drastically reduces hallucinations and makes the system reliable across varied domains.

+### Topic 17: Long-Term Semantic Memory (Vector-Backed State)
+Standard chat summarization works fine for a few days, but over months of conversation, the context window still overflows.
+Eventually, the agent drops older messages and completely forgets important user preferences.

+To fix this, I engineered a long-term semantic memory layer using a Vector Database.
+Instead of stuffing a massive chat history into every prompt, I gave the agent a specific "Save to Memory" tool.
+When a user states a preference, the agent autonomously extracts and saves it to the vector store.
+On future queries, the system runs a background semantic search and injects only the highly relevant past memories into the context.
+This keeps API token usage low, maintains fast response times, and allows the agent to retain personalized context indefinitely.

 ---